kousikr26/Titanic/README.md

 - Random forest

- Random forest was found to have highest accuracy(75% on test set)
+ Random forest was found to have highest accuracy(77.033% on test set)

+The explanation of code, eda and feature engineering is present as markdown in the notebook